C0d1ngd3v3l0pm3nt/airbnb-clone-project/README.md

 - A window that directs users to put their card information
 - A checkbox confirming they have read the terms and conditions before proceeding with payment
 ## Feature Breakdown
+### User Management
+- A database would store user information such as the user's contact information so that they can better manage their bookings
+### Property Management
+- A database would store information on all the available properties and this database could potentially be accessed through a search narrowed down to area so that the customer gets what they want.
+### Booking Systems
+This system would be created to semlessly work with the property management database to help customers pick the property they want to stay at.
+### Payment Systems
+- This system would help the users pay for their stay at any of the properties they have chosen.
+This system will have to integrate different ways of payment to reach different customers
+### Rating Systems
+- This would allow people to rate the properties they stayed at based on their experiences and whether they would recommend someone else stay at that property
 ## API Security Overview
 ## CI/CD Pipeline Overview